c53hzn/april-cms/README.md

 ### Interface

-You can use the interface to create/modify/delete blog articles, which are stored as Markdown files in `blogs` folder.
+You can use the interface to create/modify/delete blog articles, which are stored as Markdown files in `blog` folder.

 Interface Preview